unm-digital-futures/digital-history-review/docs/essays/old-albuquerque-high.md

   text="Old Albuquerque High was designed by 3 different architects through out many years."
   %}

-When the first building was commisioned, it was created by an El Paso architect Henry C. Trost who designed it to face Central.
+When the first building was commissioned, it was created by an El Paso architect Henry C. Trost who designed it to face Central.
 Old Main was designed in the Gothic Revival style, which was mimicked by the next four buildings.
 The second building, the Manual Arts Building, was designed by local artist Gorge Williamson in 1927 on Arno Street.
 Another local architect, Louis Hesselden, was commissioned to create the last three buildings, due to New Deal funding and WPA manpower.[^batman]

 ## What is it Now?